zbraiterman/security-community/README.md

 * Wireframes or user stories

-**Very basic threat modeling related questions to answer (Thank you, Adam Shostack @adamshostack for advising on these question choices)**
+**Very basic threat modeling related questions to consider, regardless of submission format (Thank you, Adam Shostack @adamshostack for advising on these question choices)**

 * What are you building (Referencing your answers to the above questions)?
 * What can go wrong?